 Leaving your unwashed dishes on the kitchen counter for a period of time will result in a predictable medley of less than pleasant smells.
 So, it makes sense to wash them.
 Ironically, the way you wash your dishes, and the care and attention you give to the sink afterward, matters more.

 Immediately after cooking, try soaking your dishes in warm-to-hot water with antibacterial dish soap.
-This will help prevent residual food scraps from attaching to the sink’s surface, or worse, sticking to the pipes on their way down.
+This will help prevent remaining food scraps from attaching to the sink’s surface, or worse, sticking to the pipes on their way down.
 Once the dishes have been washed, clean the rubber gasket thoroughly, and consider pouring a small amount of baking soda (with warm water) down the drain.

 The Usual Suspect – Trash Can (Surfaces)